Looking to convert Java Char array to String?

 Using String.valueOf() Method

-The String class provides valueOf() method which converts to string directly.
+The String class provides the valueOf() method which converts a char array to a string directly.

 public static void main(String[] args) {